cyclus/cyclus.github.com/source/arche/tutorial/state_var.rst

     double throughput;

-Now, we'll add variable for the minimum amount of time that material is stored, and the maximum fissle content of a new shipment.
+Now, we'll add variable for the minimum amount of time that material is stored and the maximum storage capacity.

 .. code-block:: c++